Workable Solutions | Step-by-step Troubleshooting |

 Prepare a WinPE Bootable Disk | We can run Qiling Backup without system boot partitions...Full steps |

-If you can't reset your PC using the Settings app's Reset this PC option, you might be able to do so from the Windows 10 Recovery Media environment.
-To do so, you'll need a DVD or USB drive with the software already installed.
-This can be the DVD or USB that you used to install Windows, but it's also simple to produce.
+If you can't reset your PC using the Settings app's Reset this PC option, you might be able to do so from the Windows 10 Recovery Media environment, using a DVD or USB drive with the software already installed.

 Step 1.
-Go to Microsoft's website and download the Media Creation Tool application.
-Accept the terms and conditions that show when you open the executable file you just downloaded.
+To upgrade your Windows 10, go to Microsoft's website and download the Media Creation Tool application, then accept the terms and conditions when you open the executable file.

 Step 2.
-From the second window, choose to Create installation media (USB flash drive, DVD, or ISO file) for another PC.
+To create installation media for another PC, go to the second window and select the option to Create installation media (USB flash drive, DVD, or ISO file) for another PC.

 Step 3.
-The bootable drive's language, architecture, and other parameters will be determined by your computer, but you should uncheck the Because you need to accomplish this on a different computer, use the recommended options for this PC to select the suitable settings for the PC you're trying to fix the problem on.
+The bootable drive's language, architecture, and other parameters will be determined by your computer, but you should uncheck the "Use recommended options for this PC" option and select the suitable settings for the PC you're trying to fix the problem on.
+This will ensure that the bootable drive is configured correctly for the specific computer it's intended for.

 Step 5.
-Select the USB or DVD drive from the list of storage media linked to your computer by clicking Next.
+To select the USB or DVD drive from the list of storage media linked to your computer, click the "Next" button after the drive has been detected.
+This will allow the installation process to proceed with the selected drive.

 Step 6.
-When you click Next, the Media Creation Tool will begin downloading the files needed to make the installation device.
+When you click Next, the Media Creation Tool will begin downloading the files needed to create the installation device.

 Step 1.
-Boot your computer and insert the installation drive you own or have just produced.
-The methods below are exclusive to Windows 10, so be sure to follow them carefully.
+To install Windows 10, first boot your computer and insert the installation drive.
+The following steps are specific to Windows 10, so please follow them carefully.

 Step 2.
-A Choose your keyboard layout window will appear; select the one you want to use.
-Navigate to Troubleshoot > Reset this PC on the Choose an option screen.
+A window will appear asking which keyboard layout you want to use.
+Select the one you want to use.
+Then, go to Troubleshoot > Reset this PC on the next screen.

-Note: If your machine does not instantly start from the installation DVD, you may need to adjust some BIOS settings first.
-Because the default booting priority often prefers your hard drive above the installation medium and simply boots from the HDD, this must be done.
+Note: If your machine doesn't start from the installation DVD immediately, you may need to adjust some BIOS settings first.
+The default booting priority often prefers the hard drive over the installation medium, so it boots from the HDD instead.
+To fix this, you'll need to change the BIOS settings.

 Step 1.
 Open the System Properties box in the same way we did before, and on the System Protection tab, select the "System Restore" button.

-If the option is greyed out, you don't have any restoration points to choose from.
+If the option is greyed out, it means you don't have any restoration points available to choose from.

 Step 2.
-To begin, click Next when the System Restore window appears.
-Choose the restore point to which you want to restore your system.
+To start, click Next in the System Restore window and select the restore point you want to restore your system to.

+After selecting the restore point, click Next to continue.
 It's also worth checking which apps and drivers will be removed since they were installed after the restore point was created by clicking "Scan for affected programs."
-Click Next to continue.
+This will give you an idea of what to expect during the restore process.
+Then, click Next to proceed with the restore.

 Step 1.
-Turn on or restart your computer, then hold down the F11 key as it boots up.
-Alternatively, when restarting your computer, hold down the Shift key.
+To access the boot menu, turn on or restart your computer and hold down the F11 key as it boots up, or alternatively, hold down the Shift key when restarting.

 Step 2.
 Now you'll be sent to the "Advanced options" screen.
 If you don't see a button with that name, look for one and click it.